Last updated on February 10, 2026

 Griselbrand | Illustration by Igor Kieryluk

 Life is an important resource in Magic.
 We’ve seen how using your life total as a resource can break the game countless times over the years, from Necropotence to Gitaxian Probe.
-Time and time again, the use of life totals has broken MTG.
 But what if you could replenish that resource?
 What if you could get back your diminished life?

 Lifegain is an underappreciated stratagem and the history of lifegain is a very interesting topic, especially the integration and evolution of “lifelink.”
 A mechanic that once, well, wasn’t, lifelink has faltered in the eyes of the general Magic player base.
 Lifegain becomes less and less important outside of aggro matchups.

-So join me as I explore everyone’s least favorite, favorite mechanic, lifelink.
+So join me as I explore everyone’s least favorite, actual favorite mechanic: lifelink.

 Soulfire Grand Master - Illustration by Johannes Voss